mastershadow/roccatello.it/site/content/home/skills.md

 +++

-I also know a use and know lot of other languages and tools during the day, like <br/>Adobe CC, PHP, Python, Wordpress, Blender, Geoserver, Geonetwork and so on.
+I also know a use and know lot of other languages and tools during the day, like Adobe CC, PHP, Python, Wordpress, Blender, Geoserver, Geonetwork and so on.